-- Duration: The Order was originally in effect through April 19, 2020, but has been extended by Executive Order 202.34 through June 27, 2020.
+- Duration: The Order was originally in effect through April 19, 2020, but has been extended by Executive Order 202.45 through July 26, 2020.
 Governor Cuomo announced that the state would allow certain regions in New York to move to Phase One of the state's reopening plan on May 15, 2020.
-As of May 27, 2020, all regions except for New York City have moved to Phase One.
-New York City remains under stay-athome restrictions. - Penalty: Any business violating the Order shall be subject to enforcement as though it were a violation of Section 12 of the Public Health Law, which is punishable by a civil penalty of up to \$2,000 for every violation. - Essential Businesses: New York has not adopted the CISA guidelines regarding Essential Businesses and has instead adopted its own.
+As of June 8, 2020, each region of the state has begun reopening, although the provisions of Executive Order 202.8 remain in place where not superseded by provisions of the region's reopening phase. - Penalty: Any business violating the Order shall be subject to enforcement as though it were a violation of Section 12 of the Public Health Law, which is punishable by a civil penalty of up to \$2,000 for every violation. - Essential Businesses: New York has not adopted the CISA guidelines regarding Essential Businesses and has instead adopted its own.
 Businesses seeking to apply for a designation as Essential can use the form found here.
-The categories, as provided in the New York Guidance on Executive Order 202.6, and as amended by Empire State Development guidance, are as follows:

-i.
-Essential Health Care Operations

-- 1. Research and laboratory services - 2.
+The categories, as provided in the New York Guidance on Executive Order 202.6, and as amended by Empire State Development guidance, are as follows: - i.
+Essential Health Care Operations - 1.
+Research and laboratory services - 2.
 Hospitals - 3.
-Walk-in-care health clinics and facilities - 4.
-Emergency veterinary and livestock services - 5.
+Walk-in-care health clinics and facilities

+- 4. Emergency veterinary and livestock services - 5.
 Senior/elder care - 6.
 Medical wholesale and distribution - 7.
 Home health care workers or aides for the elderly - 8.
 Doctors and emergency dental - 9.
 Nursing homes, residential health care facilities or congregate care facilities - 10.
 Medical supplies, equipment manufacturers and providers - 11.
 Licensed mental health providers - 12.
 Licensed substance abuse treatment providers - 13.
 Medical billing support personnel - 14.
 Emergency chiropractic services - 15.
 Physical therapy, prescribed by a medical professional - 16.
 Occupational therapy, prescribed by medical a professional ii.
 Essential Infrastructure iii.
 Essential Manufacturing